-In this work, we define the concept of implicit mentoring---everyday development activities such as code reviews, where a mentor provides an underlying explanation when providing suggestions, instructions, or mechanisms to address errors.
-Through an empirical investigation of PR-comments in 37 Apache projects, our results show that---$27.41$\% of PR includes implicit mentoring created by 63.37\% out of 4,644 PR-comment contributors.

-Implicit mentoring bucks the traditional dyadic, top-down mentoring model, instead comprising a large portion of non-traditional mentoring (bottom-up and peer to peer).
+In this journal extension, we show that implicit mentoring bucks the traditional dyadic, top-down mentoring model, comprising a large portion of non-traditional mentoring.
 Given the large amount of implicit mentoring taking place that is currently unacknowledged in a project, mechanisms to acknowledge implicit mentors through badging or other mechanisms of appreciation can help make mentoring sustainable.
-As in other mentorship models, homophily was dominant in implicit mentoring ($>90\%$ of all implicit mentoring), especially for men.
+Our results also show that, similar to other mentorship models, homophily was dominant in implicit mentoring ($>90\%$ of all implicit mentoring), especially for men.
 While this is expected, it raises serious concerns.

-In our future work we plan to address how implicit mentoring impacts mentees, mentors and the organization.
-We will also investigate the effects of implicit mentoring on diversity in OSS and whether fostering lightweight mentor networks can help to reduce the long-standing problem of lack of women participation in OSS.
+In our future work, we plan to address how implicit mentoring impacts organizations and projects, such as project health.
+We will also investigate the effects of implicit mentoring on diversity in OSS and whether fostering lightweight mentor networks can help to reduce the long-standing problem of lack of women's participation in OSS.